quixotic-96/my-digital-garden/_notes/craft notes/grape vines and pippins.md

 >
 > Remember, O Lord our God, Thy servants, the groomsman and the bridesmaid of the bridal pair, who have come together in this joy.
 >
 > Remember, O Lord our God, Thy servant Jonathan, and Thy handmaid Hannah, and bless them.
-Grant them of the fruit of their bodies, fair children, concord of soul and body.
+Grant them of the [[summer pinwheels|fruit of their bodies]], fair children, concord of soul and body.
 >
 > Exalt them like the cedars of Lebanon, like a luxuriant vine.
 Give them offspring in number like unto full ears of grain; so that, having enough of all things, they may abound in every work that is good and acceptable unto Thee.
 Let them see their children’s children, like olive shoots around their table; so that, finding favor in Thy sight, they may shine like the stars of heaven, in Thee, our God.